Skip to content

 Notes

-• duration_ms — timer period in milliseconds.
+• duration_ms — delay before the timer fires.

 • Timers cannot be copied or moved.

-• Internally scheduled into TimerWheel.
+• Timers are scheduled into the thread-local TimerWheel.

 Scheduling